GarryLiuN/stat333/md/full_note.md

 $$
 \frac{\#\; of \;"H"}{total\; \#\; of\; toss} = \frac{1}{2}
 $$
-This number $1/2$ reflects how "likely" a "H" will appear in one toss (Even if the experiment is not repeated)
+This number $1/2$ reflects how "likely" a "H" will appear in one toss (if the experiment is not repeated)

 ## 1.2 Probability Models